daniliuskosmaches/Kernel/README.md

-it's only simple kernel for computer but it already have an gcc compiler inside so it can compile the C++ and C code to run the kernel you need to install qemu for booting for arch: sudo pacman -S qemu if you dont have an assembly language
+it's only simple kernel for computer but it already have a gcc compiler inside so it can compile the C++ and C code to run the kernel you need to install qemu for booting for arch: sudo pacman -S qemu if you dont have an assembly language